 We want all viewers to be able to experience the Army story through music.
 We have and continue to strive to be sure all sections of our site are in compliance with Section 508 standards.
 If you find something that is not compliant, please let us know via the webmaster link on the footer.

 Unauthorized attempts to upload information or change information on this service are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.

 If you have any questions or comments about the information presented here, please forward them to us using the webmaster link on the footer.

-Cookie Disclaimer - We do not use persistent cookies (persistent tokens that pass information back and forth from the client machine to the server).
-The Army HomePage may use session cookies (tokens that remain active only until you close your browser) in order to make the site easier to use.
+Cookie Disclaimer - The US Army Music page uses first-party cookies to report on visitor interactions.
+These cookies are used to store non-personally identifiable information.
+Browsers do not share first-party cookies across domains.
 The Department of Army DOES NOT keep a database of information obtained from these cookies.
 You can choose not to accept these cookies and still use the site, but it may take you longer to fill out the same information repeatedly and clicking on the banners may not take you to the correct link.
-Refer to the help information in your browser software for instructions on how to disable cookies.
+Browser add-ons are available to users who wish to opt-out of this data collection (https://tools.google.com/dlpage/gaoptout), and users may also refer to the help information in their browser software for instructions on how to disable cookies.